-- 1. Provision of training or direct service. - 2.
-Proposals primarily to purchase equipment, materials, or supplies.
-(Your budget may include these items if they are necessary to conduct applied research, development, demonstration, evaluation, or analysis, but NIJ does not fund proposals that are primarily to purchase equipment.) - 3.
-Work that will be funded under another specific solicitation. - 4.
-Research that duplicates ongoing efforts at NIJ or other federally funded research, and research that does not inform U.S. criminal justice policy and practice.
+- 1) Provision of training or direct service. - 2) Proposals primarily to purchase equipment, materials, or supplies.
+(Your budget may include these items if they are necessary to conduct applied research, development, demonstration, evaluation, or analysis, but NIJ does not fund proposals that are primarily to purchase equipment.) - 3) Work that will be funded under another specific solicitation. - 4) Proposals in which the secondary analysis is not primarily based on NACJD data.

-Cost of proposed work: NIJ anticipates that up to \$1 million may become available for an award made through this solicitation.
+Cost of proposed work: NIJ anticipates that up to \$35,000 may become available for each award made through this solicitation.
 All NIJ awards are subject to the availability of appropriated funds and to any modifications or additional requirements that may be imposed by law.
-NIJ expects to make a number of awards depending on funds available and number of high-quality applications.
+NIJ expects to make up to four awards depending on the funds available and the number of high-quality applications.
 If you propose a project that exceeds the amount of money that may be available for this solicitation, we recommend that you divide the project into phases, stages, or tasks so that NIJ can consider making an award for a specific portion of the work.
 NIJ cannot guarantee that subsequent phases, stages, or tasks will be funded.
 Such additional funding depends on NIJ's resources and your satisfactory completion of each phase, stage, or task.
 Note: Deliverables (e.g., a final report) will be required at the end of each phase, stage, or task.